top of page

 Some of this is redundant to other content on this website, but here goes:

-1. Cancer is not confined to tumors, it is a SYSTEMIC condition.
+1. Cancer is not confined to tumors, it involves SYSTEMIC factors.
 It is not primarily the product of random occurrence or genetic predisposition, it is a symptom of latent poor health and a compromised immune system (even if you feel "good").
 Therefore, the most important factor in treatment or prevention is optimizing health and immunity.

 2. The biggest factors in the cause and cure of cancer are DIET AND LIFESTYLE.
 The standard modern diet is toxic junk.
 Treating cancer with radical nutrition and de-stressing lifestyle has a better success rate than conventional treatment, BY A WIDE MARGIN.
 The cold, hard fact is, conventional treatment has an DISMAL cure rate, because it neglects this underlying factor, and is itself limited in its capabilities.